johnan9/osTicket-Ticket-Lifecycle/README.md

 <b>Assignment:</b>

 - Jane Doe receives the ticket and starts making appropriate changes.
-- Jane assigns the priority to <b>High</b>, since the Adobe Reader being down for the entire department might impact business.
+- Jane assigns the Priority to <b>High</b>, since the Adobe Reader being down for the entire department might impact business.
 - She assigns the ticket to <b>John Doe</b>.
 - She set the SLA Plan to <b>SEV-B</b>, so the ticket will be handled within 4 hours on 24/7 schedule.
 </p>